shakes76/PatternAnalysis-2024/recognition/UNet3D_s4803414/README.md

 ## Data Splitting
 The dataset was split into **training (80%)**, **validation (10%)**, and **testing (10%)** subsets.
-This split was chosen to ensure a sufficient amount of data for training while reserving enough data for accurate evaluation.
-The data was stratified by cases to ensure that images from the same subject were not present in multiple sets, which could otherwise lead to overfitting.
+This split was chosen to ensure sufficient data for training while reserving enough data for accurate evaluation.

+Data was also augmented to improve the performance during training.
+Augmentation techniques such as random rotations, flips, and intensity shifts were applied to introduce variability and make the model more robust to changes in the data.
+This helps prevent overfitting, especially when working with smaller datasets, and enhances the model's ability to generalize to unseen cases, improving its segmentation accuracy on real-world data.

 ## Results
 The 3D U-Net model was trained for 16 epochs, with early